Nikhil-Uranw/AssesmentForSDE/README.md

 # AssesmentForSDE
 # steps to run the code
-1)download the code file or pull the code
+1)download the code file or pull the code.
-2)open src/main/java
+2)open src/main/java.
-3) then open this package com.example.PARKING_LOT
+3) then open this package com.example.PARKING_LOT.
-4) then open ParkingLot1Application class (This is main class )
+4) then open ParkingLot1Application class (This is main class ).
-5) Now run this class and then put your commands
+5) Now run this class and then put your commands.

 ## below given your commands
 $ create_parking_lot 6